 When the blue inventory totes are extracted from the carousels, the UltraBot robot system routes them via conveyor to an ISD UltraBatch™ order picking workstation for automated batch picking.
 The UltraBatch workstation consists of a conveyor, pick lights and inventory control software that works in conjunction with the UltraBot IE system to dynamically queue totes in a logical sequence and commonality.

 At the UltraBatch workstation, a blue tote full of inventory is automatically queued and delivered in front of a mounted monitor for order picking.
-Each blue tote is designed to be divided with up to eight cells with each cell containing a different SKU, depending on the size of the product and quantity being stored.
+Each blue tote is designed to be divided into up to eight cells with each cell containing a different SKU, depending on the size of the product and quantity being stored.
 The monitor displays a 3-D perspective image of the tote depicting each SKU location/cell in the tote.
 The active SKU pick location is highlighted in yellow showing the operator where to pick.
 An image of the item to be picked is also displayed for verification purposes and the number of items to be picked is displayed prominently by the workstation’s pick-to-light system.
 The system can also use laser pointers, in addition to the graphics, to direct the operator which cell to pick from.
 Product labeling can be added at the station for automatic print and count validation, as well as for recording lot or serial numbers.

 At the operator’s knee level are five red order totes that are divided into cells to handle up to four orders per tote (based on the cube size of the customer order).
 The middle red tote is reserved for one line, one-piece orders.
-This one line process allows the system to look for one line orders for every blue tote brought to the workstation and uses each pick opportunity to pull product for the one line orders without additional system transactions.
+This one line process allows the system to look for one line orders for every blue tote brought to the workstation and uses each pick opportunity to pull product for the one-line orders without additional system transactions.
 The operator can process the five totes simultaneously.
-The order totes have a display above them telling the operator which tote is active, the active cell’s location within the tote and the quantity of items to place in each cell/tote.
+The order totes have a display above them telling the operator which tote is active, the active cell’s location within the tote, and the number of items to place in each cell/tote.
 The UltraBatch system automatically takes-away totes with completed orders and inducts new order totes into the workstation without any operator actions.
 The operator hits a task complete button after every put transaction and the system automatically does the rest.

 “Labor drives costs in a warehouse operation,” said Mr. Woods.
 “Automating the order picking process enables us to optimize our labor force, reducing costs and, as a result, allows us to price our products competitively.”